-If teen movies (and Steve Carrell movies) have taught us anything about virginity, it’s that the label comes with a lot of baggage.
+If teen movies (or Steve Carell movies) have taught us anything about virginity, it’s that the label comes with a lot of baggage.
 We expect virgins of a certain age to be wracked with shame and angst—they don’t want us to know their dark secret, and yet they also desperately want to end the drought.

 As far as 29-year-old virgins go, Lauren seems at ease with the “virgin” label.
 She’s not exactly screaming it from the rooftops, but she’s not in any rush to get laid either.
 In fact, she’s pretty chill with the idea of living her entire life without having sex.
 Part of this comes from growing up with a gland disorder that affects her body’s hormone production, but there’s also an element of genuinely giving zero fucks.